Best Blueberry Pie

 - Wring and Combine: Place grated apple in a clean cloth and wring to dry.
 Transfer to large bowl and add cooked berries, the remaining uncooked berries, lemon zest, lemon juice, sugar, cornstarch, cinnamon, and salt.
 Toss to combine.

-- Prepare the Crust: Remove the smaller dough disk from fridge.
+- Prepare the Crust: Remove the larger dough disk from fridge.
 Roll out in floured work surface into a 12 inch circle, about 1/8 inch thick.
-Roll dough loosely around rolling pin and unroll into prepared pie plate, leaving 1 inch overhang on all sides.
+Gently transfer dough into pie plate, leaving about 1-inch overhang on all sides.
 Pour filling into pan and scatter butter pieces on top of filling.
 Place in fridge.

-- Roll the Topping: Roll out second disk of dough the same way as the first.
+- Roll out second disk of dough the same way as the first.
 Drape rolled out dough on top of filling, with a 1/2 inch overhang on all sides.
-Fold and flute edges of dough (or use tines of fork) to seal, flush with rim of plate.
+Fold and tightly flute edges of dough (or use tines of fork) to seal well.
 Cut several slits on top to allow steam to escape.
-For a lattice top, use a sharp knife or pizza cutter to slice rolled-out dough into 1-inch strips.
-Alternate vertical/horizontal strips on top, folding the edges securely under.
+For a lattice top, use a sharp knife to slice rolled-out dough into 1-inch strips.
+Alternate vertical/horizontal strips on top, folding the top edges securely underneath the bottom crust edges.
 Brush top with egg wash and sprinkle with coarse sugar.
-Place in freezer about 10 min.
+Place pie in freezer about 10 min.

-- Bake and Serve: Preheat oven to 400F.
+- Preheat oven to 400F, with rack on lower middle position.
 Place pie on baking sheet and bake 30 minutes.
 Reduce to 350F and bake until golden brown, about 30-40 min.
 If edges brown too quickly, tent top of pie loosely with foil.
 Transfer to wire rack and cool completely before serving.

 Did you make this?